-Nurses are a vital part of the medical team.
+Nurses make up the largest sector of the healthcare industry.
+As a result, they are vital to our health and wellness.
 As the medical field continuously changes, there is an increased demand for nursing leaders who can improve patient outcomes and decrease healthcare costs.

 These leaders must combine their solid clinical skills with cultural competency, appreciation for research and innovation, effective communication and strong critical-thinking skills to meet these needs.

 Check out our selection of open houses, application workshops, and personalized visits to discover why Penn State Shenango is the perfect place for you.